leocwlam/system-service/README.md

 | stop   | Service stop to receive message  |

 ## <a name="logger"></a>Logger
-logger can be used in both MessageConsumer and SystemService's derived classes `this.logger.log(level, message, options)`
+logger can be used in both MessageConsumer and SystemService's derived classes <br />
+`this.logger.log(level, message, options)`

 | Parameter | Description                                                                                  |